imspideymods/hwid-grabber/README.md

 # hwid-grabber
-This is a program that gets and print the hwid of the C drive.
+This is a program that gets and print the volume nuber of the C drive.
-This program is useful if you're developping cheats and want to add an hwid verification system to it.
+This program is useful if you're developing cheats and want to add a hwid verification system to it.